jazzband/django-fsm-log/README.md

 There is an InlineForm available that can be used to display the history of changes.

-Expand your own `AdminModel` by adding `StateLogInline` to its inlines:
+To use it expand your own `AdminModel` by adding `StateLogInline` to its inlines:

 ```python
 from django.contrib import admin